Skip to main content

 Man gripping a barbell to do a deadlift.

-In order to promote muscle growth, also called hypertrophy, your muscles need both a stimulus as well as the necessary resources.
+In order to promote muscle growth, also called hypertrophy, your muscles need both a stimulus and the necessary resources.
 The “stimulus” for muscle growth usually comes by way of strength training (lifting weights) with a workout program of progressive overload.

 Heavy resistance training causes microscopic damage to your muscle fibers, essentially creating tiny tears in the muscle tissue.
 This damage stimulates the body to initiate the muscle reparative process.
 This process is called myofibrillar protein synthesis, but you’ll also sometimes hear it called muscle protein synthesis.